mmahdi-farrokhy/DesignPatterns/README.md

 - Applicability of observer:
   - When changing state of an object should change other objects and we don’t know which objects should be affected.
   - When it is required to track an object for a limited time.
+  - When a low level object needs to notify high level objects that something has happened.

 - Implementation: There is a package called **contracts** containing:
   - An interface called **Observer** with a method called **update(Subject subject)**